lpil/mix-test.watch/README.md

 ## Running tests of modules that changed

-Elixir 1.3 introduced `--stale` option that will run only those test files which reference modules that have changed since the last run.
+Elixir's `mix test` provides a `--stale` option that will run only those test files which reference modules that have changed since the last run.
 You can pass it to test.watch:

 ```
 mix test.watch --stale